A hysterectomy with an oophorectomy can cause several age-related issues, including bone mineral loss, dementia, and Parkinsonism.

 A hysterectomy with an oophorectomy can cause several age-related issues, including bone mineral loss, dementia, and Parkinsonism.
 What’s more, the sudden loss of estrogen can lead to other health issues, like coronary heart disease, stroke, and depression.

 A hysterectomy alone can also cause changes in your body.
-The loss of the uterus may speed up the decline of the ovaries, and ovary failure will bring about menopause.
+The loss of the uterus may speed up the decline of the ovaries, and ovarian insufficiency will bring about menopause.
 Women who have both ovaries removed before reaching natural menopause carry a long-term risk for age-related health issues.

 Your doctor can help you understand the possible benefits and disadvantages of this type of surgery, especially in people who have not yet reached menopause.
 They can also help you prepare for the possible changes to your health and well-being that may occur after the surgery.